birddevelper/MicroservicesWithSpringSecurityJWT/readme.md

 In this project, it is explained how to implement routing, securing and rate limiting tasks in microservices architecture using Spring Cloud Gateway.

-Read the tutorial , go to [Securing And Rate Limiting Endpoints With Spring Cloud Gateway, Spring Security And JWT](https://m-shaeri.ir/blog/securing-and-rate-limiting-endpoints-with-spring-cloud-gateway-spring-security-and-jwt/)
+To read the tutorial , go to [Securing And Rate Limiting Endpoints With Spring Cloud Gateway, Spring Security And JWT](https://m-shaeri.ir/blog/securing-and-rate-limiting-endpoints-with-spring-cloud-gateway-spring-security-and-jwt/)